dd32/td-gh-ex/readme.txt

 Do you enjoy this theme?
 Send your ideas - issues - on the theme formn .
 Thank you!

 ============================Change Log================================
+@version 1.2.3
+1. Undefined variable bug in index-slider fixed.
+2. Now you can add logo with the help of custom header  image.
+3. Search form corrected in tag.php
+4. Title Issue With plugins fixed.
 @version 1.2.2
 1. Stylesheet url fixed
 @veriosn 1.2.1